Eli (Jan Akkerman & Kaz Lux album)

-Eli is the fourth solo album by the Dutch guitarist Jan Akkerman.
-It appeared under the name "Jan Akkerman & Kaz Lux".
-The track "Strindberg" was written as a tribute to August Strindberg's works.
+Eli is a collaborative studio album by Dutch guitarist Jan Akkerman and vocalist Kaz Lux.
 A departure from the progressive rock that Focus (Akkerman's previous band) produced, "Eli" is a concept album with elements of jazz, pop, and funk intermixed.

 It won the Netherlands' Edison Award in 1976 for Best Album.
+The track "Strindberg" was written as a tribute to August Strindberg's works.